jack-berg/opentelemetry.io/content/en/docs/languages/java/api.md

   to bridge logs recorded through other log APIs / frameworks into OpenTelemetry.
-They are not intended for end user use as a replacement for Log4j / SLF4J / Logback / etc. cSpell:ignore: Logback, kotlint, Dotel, updowncounter
+They are not intended for end user use as a replacement for Log4j / SLF4J / Logback / etc. cSpell:ignore: Dotel kotlint Logback updowncounter
 ---

 <!-- markdownlint-disable blanks-around-fences -->